ubco-W2022T1-cosc301/project-group02/final_report_group02.md

 # Final Report - Global Energy Analysis
 ## Introduction
 Energy is one of the big global problems we, as a society, are facing.
 By analyzing energy consumption data, we can shed more light on our current situation and hopefully provide motivation and evidence to support the effort to move towards net-zero emissions.
+Alongside this, the topic of global energy was a great interest among our group, thus contributing to the motivation to explore this dataset.
 This report explores global electricity generation per capita, enery production from coal, and the global availability of clean energy.
 This dataset is provided by [Our World in Data](https://ourworldindata.org/), a research and database that aims to "make progress against the world's largest problems".

 ## Analysis 1 - Electricity Generation Per Capita
 ### Research Questions